Did Early Christians Observe the Fall Holy Days?

 8. If they were not being kept, then certain leaders in the Roman Catholic

-and Eastern Orthodox churches would not have later felt the necessity to drive the observances out.
+and Eastern Orthodox churches would not have later felt the necessity to later strive to drive the observances out.

-There is also an indication in an old, but probably corrupted in the 4th century, writing attributed to Pionius that shows Polycarp discussing the Fall Holy Days.
+Here is an indication in an old (third century), but probably corrupted in the 4th century, writing attributed to Pionius that shows Polycarp discussing the Fall Holy Days.
 Notice:

 I will give the narration in order, thus coming down to the history of the blessed Polycarp ...